By Rebecca Cook on | No Comments

 I have been a professional photographer for ten years, and in those ten years, I have found very few one-click edit presets.
-They come VERY few and far between and I think it's important for many of you who are "just starting out" on your photography journey to realize this.
+They come VERY few and far between, and I think it's important for many of you who are "just starting" on your photography journey to realize this.

-The very best part about the editing process is that you can adjust presets (or actions in Photoshop) to your personal liking.
-YOU HAVE THE CONTROL to adjust them to match your personal style.
-It can be as easy taking a few seconds to adjust your White Balance in Lightroom or making some small adjustments to the other sliders.
+The best part about the editing process is that you can adjust presets (or Actions in Photoshop) to your liking.
+YOU have the control to adjust them to match your personal style.
+It can be as easy as taking a few seconds to adjust your White Balance in Lightroom or making some minor adjustments to the other sliders.

-For this post, I decided to re-edit some of my photos using the brand new Clean and Colorful Millennium Preset Collection and let me tell you, the presets from Pretty Presets are as close to one-click presets as they come for me, and many times they are!
-You can tell that a lot of time and care was put into development of their Lightroom and Photoshop products.
+For this post, I decided to re-edit some of my photos using the brand new Clean and Colorful Millennium Preset Collection, and let me tell you; the presets from Pretty Presets are as close to one-click presets as they come for me, and many times they are!
+You can tell that a lot of time and care was put into developing their Lightroom and Photoshop products.

 For the main image and the image below shot in a grassy field, I used the Crystal Springs preset from the Clean & Colorful Millennium Collection and then made a few adjustments using the HSL sliders.

-For those of you who don't know, "HSL" stands for Hue, Saturation & Luminance.
-I find that most of the time, adjusting or tweaking my HSL sliders can make a big change to help me achieve the exact look that I was going for.
+For those who don't know, "HSL" stands for Hue, Saturation & Luminance.
+I find that most of the time, adjusting or tweaking my HSL sliders can make a big difference in helping me achieve the exact look that I was going for.

-If any of you are feeling discouraged because you just "can't seem to get it right", I urge you to play with your presets by using the sliders located on the right side of Lightroom, especially the HSL sliders.
-As you do this, you will be developing your Lightroom skills and should start to feel more and more confident as time goes by.
+If you are feeling discouraged because you "can't seem to get it right," I urge you to play with your presets by using the sliders located on the right side of Lightroom, especially the HSL sliders.
+As you do this, you will develop your Lightroom skills and should start to feel more and more confident as time goes by.

-The reality of a one-click edit is that it happens quite infrequently.
-So as you learn how to make some of these small adjustments in Lightroom after you apply a preset, you will start to see magic happen as your bring your vision to life!
+The reality of a one-click edit is that it happens pretty infrequently.
+So as you learn how to make some of these minor adjustments in Lightroom after you apply a preset, you will start to see the magic happen and bring your vision to life!

-Photography is a never ending learning process.
-Even after 10 years, I am still learning new things.
-And, if you are passionate about it, photography can be a wonderful and rewarding journey!
+Photography is a never-ending learning process.
+Even after ten years, I am still learning new things.
+And if you are passionate about it, photography can be an incredible and rewarding journey!

-I encourage you to play around, and keep practicing in Lightroom.
-I promise, the more you learn by "trial and error", the better at editing you will become.
-And as that happens, you will find your confidence growing and before you know it you will be a Lightroom editing pro!
+I encourage you to play around and keep practicing in Lightroom.
+I promise the more you learn by "trial and error," the better at editing you will become.
+And as that happens, you will find your confidence growing, and you will be a Lightroom editing pro before you know it!

 Do you have any questions or comments about One Click Presets and How to Adjust Presets in Lightroom?
 Just leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!